 I dreamt I awoke in a luminous place The King incandescent on Seraphim chair He stated, “I’m grateful you’vechanneled my grace My Kingdom for you is prepared!

-“Sir, first of all, I’d love to know…
+“So first I’d be grateful to know…

 “When did I see You unfed; undernourished?”

-With a flourishing smile, He said
+With flourishing smile, He said

 “Just when did I see You unhailed or unknown?”